Harrycarter77/Harrycarter77/README.md

 - 👋 Hi, I’m @Harrycarter77
 - 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning Bachelors of Computer Applications
+- 🌱 I’m currently learning Bug Bounty and SQL Injection

 <!---
 Harrycarter77/Harrycarter77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.